yassato/yassato.github.io/cv/CV_YasuhiroSato.md

 ## Outreach activities
 1. **Sato Y**, Sato S. (2016) 12-years cicada monitoring.
 Proceedings of the Natural History Museum Mt.
 Fujiwara 38:1–5 (in Japanese)
 *-> Plain-text Japanese summary of Sato and Sato (2015) Annals of the Entomological Society of America 108(4):494–500.*
+1. Teaching assistant for making a botanical specimen at Japanese School in Zurich (Japanische Schule in Zuerich), Uster, Switzerland.
+(1 July 2023, in Japanese)

 ## General contributions to science
 1. Hosting arrangement of the BEEES seminar at the Department of Evolutionary Biology and Environmental Studies, University of Zurich, Switzerland (4 November 2021): ‘Plant-insect chemical communication: an information theory perspective’ by Dr. Pengjuan Zu (host: **Sato Y**)